Skip to main content

 Nadine M. Cramer, LPCC-S, LPC College life comes with incredible opportunities — and real challenges.
 Whether you're managing stress, struggling with anxiety or depression, navigating a difficult transition, or carrying the weight of past trauma, you don't have to figure it out alone.
 With over 22 years of experience working with adults, I bring a grounded, compassionate approach to helping you understand what's getting in your way — and build the practical skills to move forward.
 Using Cognitive Behavioral Therapy (CBT), we'll work together at your pace, in a space where you are always safe to be honest and never judged for where you are.
 You've already done something brave by being here.
 Let's take the next step together.
 Accepting new clients.
 Virtual sessions available.

-Photo of Alyssa Kline
+Photo of ROBERT FERAGOTTI

 Pittsburgh, PA